Terms, Conditions and Policies

 Monitoring and Review.
 We shall regularly monitor the standard of our services to ensure that we continue to uphold and promote good equality practices.

-NAME The name of the organisation shall be Llanarth Village Hall Management Committee.
+The name of the organisation shall be Llanarth Village Hall Management Committee.

-AIM The aim of the Group shall be to provide and maintain a valuable community asset, the village hall, that supports the local community and offers others from further afield the opportunity to use a facility within a beautiful landscape.
+The aim of the Group shall be to provide and maintain a valuable community asset, the village hall, that supports the local community and offers others from further afield the opportunity to use a facility within a beautiful landscape.

-POWERS To further this aim the committee shall have power to:
+To further this aim the committee shall have power to:

 1. Obtain, collect and receive money or funds by way of contributions, donations, grants and any other lawful method towards the aim of the Group;